oracle-samples/oci-data-science-ai-samples/jobs/tutorials/jobs-custom-exit-code.md

 fi
 ```

-<span style="background:orange; padding:5px; border-radius:7px"> `Notice` that if you execute a code with shell script, you have to catch the exit code and raised it up, otherwise the JobRun end showing successful run.</span>
+:heavy_exclamation_mark: <span style="background:orange; padding:5px; border-radius:7px"> `Notice` that if you execute a code with shell script, you have to catch the exit code and raised it up, otherwise the JobRun end showing successful run.</span>

 ```bash
 #!/bin/bash